tony48/KOS/doc/source/structures/vessels/part.rst

     When walking the :ref:`tree of parts <parts and partmodules>`, this is the part that this part is attached to on the way "up" toward the root part.

+.. attribute:: Part:HASPARENT

+    :access: Get only
+    :type: :struct:`Boolean`

+    When walking the :ref:`tree of parts <parts and partmodules>`, this is true as long as there is a parent part to this part, and is false if this part has no parent (which can only happen on the root part).

+.. attribute:: Part:DECOUPLER

+    :access: Get only
+    :type: :struct:`Decoupler` or :struct:`String`

+    The decoupler/separator that will decouple this part when activated. `None` if no such exists.

+.. attribute:: Part:SEPARATOR

+    :access: Get only
+    :type: :struct:`Decoupler` or :struct:`String`

+    Alias name for :attr:`DECOUPLER <Part:DECOUPLER>`

+.. attribute:: Part:DECOUPLEDIN

+    :access: Get only
+    :type: :struct:`Scalar`

+    The stage number where this part will get decoupled. -1 if cannot be decoupled.

+.. attribute:: Part:SEPARATEDIN

+    :access: Get only
+    :type: :struct:`Scalar`

+    Alias name for :attr:`DECOUPLEDIN <Part:DECOUPLEDIN>`

 .. attribute:: Part:HASPHYSICS

     :access: Get only